Beyond the Obvious

 - Reduced inflammatory markers

-- Lower rates of depression (which itself increases cardiovascular risk)
+- Lower rates of depression, which itself raises cardiovascular risk

 Dental Health: The Surprising Heart Connection

-The link between oral health and heart health is one of the most unexpected findings in cardiovascular research.
-People with periodontal (gum) disease have approximately two to three times the risk of having a heart attack or stroke compared to those with healthy gums.
+The link between oral health and heart health is one of the more unexpected findings in cardiovascular research.
+People with periodontal (gum) disease have roughly two to three times the risk of a heart attack or stroke compared with those who have healthy gums.
+The relationship is not proven to be strictly cause and effect, but it is consistent and biologically plausible.

-- Bacteria from infected gums enter the bloodstream and can directly infect heart valves and arterial walls.
+- Bacteria from infected gums can enter the bloodstream and reach the heart and arterial walls.

-- Chronic gum inflammation triggers systemic inflammation that accelerates atherosclerosis.
+- Chronic gum inflammation fuels body-wide inflammation that accelerates atherosclerosis.

-- The same inflammatory pathways that drive gum disease drive cardiovascular disease.
+- The same inflammatory pathways that drive gum disease also drive cardiovascular disease.

-According to the American Dental Association, maintaining good oral hygiene and treating gum disease may reduce cardiovascular risk.
-This means brushing twice daily, flossing daily, and seeing your dentist regularly are heart-healthy habits, not just dental ones.
+According to the American Dental Association, maintaining good oral hygiene and treating gum disease supports overall health.
+The practical message is simple and a little surprising: brushing twice a day, flossing daily, and keeping regular dental appointments are heart-smart habits, not just dental ones.

 Mental Health: Depression and Your Heart

-Depression is both a risk factor for and a consequence of cardiovascular disease.
-People with depression have a 64 percent greater risk of developing coronary artery disease, and people with heart disease are more likely to become depressed, creating a dangerous feedback loop.
+Depression is both a risk factor for heart disease and a common consequence of it.
+People living with depression are more likely to develop coronary artery disease, and people with heart disease are more likely to become depressed, creating a feedback loop that can be hard to break without help.

 - Elevated cortisol and inflammatory markers